skybet/skybet.github.io/_posts/2016-05-12-responsive-react-components.md

 );
 ```

-This then allows us to listen to `window` functions such as `resize` and trigger a ReactJS Action as a callback to that event.
+This then allows us to listen to `window` functions such as `resize` and trigger a React Action as a callback to that event.

 File: viewportChangeAction
 ------